andy-twosticks/pod4/md/one_point_oh.md

 that you can refer to the id field by name as an attribute instead of using `@model_id`, if you want.

+Some minor points that arise from this:

+* #to_ot should always include the ID field, whether or not it is named in `attr_columns`.
+  Currently we don't do this, although now you can name the ID field in `attr_columns` it becomes less of a problem.

+* We should not allow manual update of the ID field if it exists as an attribute and auto-increment is true.
+We don't pass such changes on to the interface.

 You can declare a custom list method
 ------------------------------------